-In recent weeks I have been busy knitting ‘Jolly Santa Hats’ discussing what colour they should be knitted in, and the role that global corporations have played in this particular aesthetic.
+In recent weeks I’ve been busy knitting ‘Jolly Santa Hats’ discussing what colour they should be and the role that global corporations have played in this particular aesthetic.

 Today’s conversation/argument was deflected by suggestions for Christmas lists and much time was spent looking for the Argos catalogue.

-Failure to find it (it had been ‘recycled’ several months earlier) meant a reliance on memory and as I sat knitting and listening to excited shouts of ‘MP3 player!’ and ‘laptop!’
-I had a disturbing flashback to the 1970’s ‘Generation Game’ and couldn’t resist calling out ‘don’t forget the cuddly toy!’ which was met with looks of derision and contempt.
+Failure to find it (it had been dumped in the recycling bin months earlier) meant a reliance on memory and as I sat knitting and listening to excited shouts of ‘MP3 player!’ and ‘laptop!’
+I had a disturbing flashback to the 1970’s ‘Generation Game’ and couldn’t resist calling out ‘don’t forget the cuddly toy!’ which was met with looks of confusion, derision and contempt.

 A rare and touching moment of sibling intimacy was observed as the little children discussed whether a Kindle Fire was the equivalent to two or three DS games – and whether an iPod is technically classed as a stocking filler as it’s really small.